auzias/ibrdtn-api/README.md

 See the [architecture.svg](imgs/architecture.svg) to get a visual overview.

+##### Multi-payload blocks considerations
+Bundles can have multiple payload blocks.
+However if a bundle gathers too much data in its different blocks and is bigger than the MTU of the Convergence Layer fragmentation will happen.
+We may want to avoid this (for many reasons) and a payload block is added **only** if it is the first payload block and if the new payload block weight summed to the current payload blocks weight is less than `Api.MAX_PAYLOAD_WEIGHT`.

 Performance
 -----------
 Tests performed on a localhost with a i5-3570 CPU @ 3.40GHz, running Debian 3.2.68-1+deb7u2, IBR-DTN daemon 0.12.1 (build 7c220eb) and Java 1.7 (OpenJDK Runtime Environment (IcedTea 2.5.5) (7u79-2.5.5-1~deb7u1)).